Search

 A static IP configuration is not supported for OpenShift Container Platform installations on Oracle Cloud Infrastructure.

-16. Optional: If you want to enable encryption of the installation disks, under Enable encryption of installation disks you can select Control plane node, worker for single-node OpenShift.
-For multi-node clusters, you can select Control plane nodes to encrypt the control plane node installation disks and select Workers to encrypt worker node installation disks.
+• For multi-node clusters, select Control plane nodes to encrypt the control plane node installation disks.
+Select Workers to encrypt worker node installation disks.

 Important

-You cannot change the base domain, the SNO checkbox, the CPU architecture, the host’s network configuration, or the disk-encryption after installation begins.
+You cannot change the base domain, the single-node OpenShift checkbox, the CPU architecture, the host’s network configuration, or the disk-encryption after installation begins.

-The Assisted Installer supports IPv4 networking with SDN up to OpenShift Container Platform 4.14 and OVN, and supports IPv6 and dual stack networking with OVN only.
-The Assisted Installer supports configuring the network with static network interfaces with IP address/MAC address mapping.
+The Assisted Installer supports IPv4 networking with SDN up to OpenShift Container Platform 4.14.
+From OpenShift Container Platform 4.15 and later releases, the Assisted Installer supports IPv4 and dual stack networking with OVN only.
+The Assisted Installer supports configuring the network with static network interfaces with IP address-to-MAC address mapping.
 The Assisted Installer also supports configuring host network interfaces with the NMState library, a declarative network manager API for hosts.
 You can use NMState to deploy hosts with static IP addressing, bonds, VLANs and other advanced networking features.
 First, you must set network-wide configurations.
 Then, you must create a host-specific configuration for each host.

 Note